opensearch-project/project-website/_posts/2023-12-01-improving-document-retrieval-with-spade-semantic-encoders.md

   </tr>
 </table>

 Searching with dense embedding will present challenges when facing “unfamiliar” content.
-In this case, the encoder will produce unpredicatable embeddings, leading to bad relevance.
+In this case, the encoder will produce unpredictable embeddings, leading to bad relevance.
 That is also why in some BEIR datasets that contain strong domain knowledge, BM25 is the still best performer.
 In these cases, sparse encoders will try to degenerate themselves into keyword-based matching, protecting the search result to be no worse than BM25.
 A relevance comparison is provided in **Table I**.

 In dense encoding, documents are usually represented as high-dimensional vectors; therefore, k-NN indexes need to be adopted in similarity search.
 On the contrary, the sparse encoding results are more similar to “term vectors” used by keyword-based matching; therefore, native Lucene indexes can be leveraged.
 Compared to k-NN indexes, sparse embeddings has the following advantages, leading to reduced costs: 1) Much smaller index size, 2) Reduced runtime RAM cost, and 3) Lower computation cost.
 The quantized comparison can be found in **Table II**.

-### Bi-encoders vs. document-only encoders
+### Try extreme efficiency with document-only encoders
 There are two modes supported by Neural Sparse: 1) with bi-encoders and 2) with document-only encoders.
 Bi-encoder mode is outlined above, while document-only mode, wherein the search queries are tokenized instead of being passed to deep encoders.
 In this mode, the document encoders are trained to learn more synonym association so as to increase the recall.
 And by eliminating the online inference phase, a few computational resources can be saved while the latency can also be reduced significantly.
 We can observe this in **Table II** by comparing “Neural Sparse Doc-only” with other solutions.

-### Benchmarking
+## Neural Sparse Search outperforms in Benchmarking

 We have conducted some benchmarking using a cluster containing 3 r5.8xlarge data nodes and 1 r5.12xlarge leader&ml node.
 First, all the evaluated methods are compared in terms of NCDG@10.
 Then we also compare the runtime speed of each method as well as the resource cost.